NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ### Repository Type and URL

-✔️ CONSIDER including a repository type and URL to make it easy for package consumers to view source code, report issues, and view repository documentation.

-✔️ CONSIDER setting up [Source Link](https://docs.microsoft.com/dotnet/standard/library-guidance/sourcelink) to add source control metadata to your NuGet package and make your library easier to debug.
+✔️ CONSIDER setting up [Source Link](https://docs.microsoft.com/dotnet/standard/library-guidance/sourcelink) to automatically add source control metadata to your NuGet package and make your library easier to debug.
 > Source Link automatically adds `Repository URL` and `Repository Type` to the package metadata.
 It also adds the specific commit associated with your package version.

 ### Tags

 ✔️ DO include several tags with key terms related to your package to enhance discoverability.